IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages/unsupervised-home.md

 ![image-left]({{ site.url }}{{ site.baseurl }}/assets/images_for_wp/UL_home.jpg){: .align-left}

+## Background
+Welcome to the main Github Page site for the IFoA Unsupervised Learning techniques.
+The aim of this party is to promote the

-## Aims
+## Main

-- To promote understanding of Unsupervised Learning techniques
+The aim of this volunteer Working Party is to promote the understanding of Unsupervised Learning techniques within the actuarial profession.

-## Members

 1. Debashish Dey (Chair)
 2. Nikolay Yankov (Vice)
 3. Valentine Chisango
 4. Deepanjali Talwar

+## Further links

+Please browse the links under the contents navigation on the left for useful pages.